 My Top Choices (and the Results)

-In order for a new plumbing fixture to go into my properties, there were a few basic criteria must be met:
+For a new plumbing fixture to go into my properties, there were a few basic criteria must be met:

-While the goal with these new fixtures is obviously to use less water and save money, but nobody wants to take a shower under a faint trickle of water, nobody wants a cheap bathroom faucet that sprays water everywhere, and nobody wants a weak toilet that clogs on every other flush.
-The new fixtures shouldn’t cause any annoyances for the tenant or get in the way of their day-to-day life.
+While the goal with these new fixtures is obviously to use less water and save money, nobody wants to shower under a faint trickle of water, nobody wants a cheap bathroom faucet that sprays water everywhere, and nobody wants a weak toilet that clogs on every other flush.
+The new fixtures shouldn't cause any annoyances for the tenant or get in the way of their day-to-day life.

 2. The cost of each fixture must be reasonable.